Squirkey89/Rock-Paper-Scissor-portfolio-project/README.md

 <img src="assets/images/game.png">

 * ## Result
-Below the game each time the user and computer make their choice a message will be displayed with the result.
-THe message will tell the user what the computer pick and what the user picked.
-THe result will tell the user who won that round.
-After five rounds the result will change to a message either telling the user they have won or that they have  lost.<p>&nbsp;</p>
+Each time the user and computer make a choice, a message will appear below the game.
+The message will let the user know what hand the computer picked and whether their choice would win or lose.
+The result below will indicate who won that round.
+When five rounds have passed, the user will either be notified that they have won or that they have lost the game.<p>&nbsp;</p>
 <img src ="assets/images/result.png">

 * ## Win box